doocs/leetcode/solution/1700-1799/1715.Count Apples and Oranges/README_EN.md

 | apple_count  | int  |
 | orange_count | int  |
 +--------------+------+
-chest_id is the primary key for this table.
+chest_id is the column with unique values for this table.
 This table contains information about the chests and the corresponding number of oranges and apples they have.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to count the number of apples and oranges in all the boxes.
+<p>Write a solution to count the number of apples and oranges in all the boxes.
 If a box contains a chest, you should also include the number of apples and oranges it has.</p>

-<p>The query result format is in the following example.</p>
+<p>The result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>